 Each forest region must receive specific silvicultural treatment.
-Lack of markets for some products, or high logging costs, or large proportions of low value species, will restrict manage-Thinning young hardwood ment practices. stands for pulpwood is impractical in some regions because of poor markets, excessive costs, or unsuitable species, but thinning young pine stands, is a profitable practice where pulpwood is in demand as in the Southern Region.
+Lack of markets for some products, or high logging costs, or large proportions of low value species, will restrict management practices.
+Thinning young hardwood stands for pulpwood is impractical in some regions because of poor markets, excessive costs, or unsuitable species, but thinning young pine stands, is a profitable practice where pulpwood is in demand as in the Southern Region.
 Because of these differences, it is necessary to prescribe silvicultural practices in general terms.
 Develop locally in each woodland management plan modifications suitable to the region.
-The principal practices applicable to military woodlands are intermediate cuttings, harvest or regeneration stand improvement, cuttings, timber and reproduction.
+The principal practices applicable to military woodlands are intermediate cuttings, harvest or regeneration cuttings, timber stand improvement, and reproduction.